-Research in the Wade Lab encompasses molecular inorganic/organometallic chemistry and materials science with a focus on the design and study of new catalytically active molecules and materials.
-Current projects involve the synthesis of metal-organic frameworks constructed from catalytically active transition metal complexes, the design of new redox-active ligand platforms, and study of the reactivity and catalytic activity of dinuclear gold complexes.
-Synthesis plays a central role in our research program, and a variety of solution and solid-state characterization techniques are used to elucidate the structure and properties of newly synthesized materials.
+Research in the Wade Lab resides at the interface of molecular inorganic/organometallic chemistry and materials science and focuses on the design of new materials for catalysis and molecular separation.
+Current projects involve the synthesis and study of metal-organic framework (MOF) catalysts constructed from organometallic linkers, the design of bio-inspired MOF adsorbents for trace CO2 capture, and the investigation of new redox-active ligand platforms.
+Synthesis plays a central role in our research program, and a variety of solution and solid-state characterization techniques are used to elucidate the structure and properties of new molecules and materials.
 These include X-ray diffraction, gas porosimetry, thermogravimetric analysis, ICP-OES, cyclic voltammetry, and NMR, IR, and UV-Vis spectroscopies.

 Site-isolation Effects in Metal-Organic Framework Catalysts

 Advances in organometallic catalysis have had a profound impact on chemical synthesis in both academic and industrial settings.
 However, homogeneous organometallic catalysts continue to suffer drawbacks related to stability, product separation, and recyclability.
-Metal-organic frameworks (MOFs) have emerged as versatile platforms for the design of heterogeneous catalysts that retain many of the beneficial features (e.g. ligand tunability) of homogeneous systems.
-In addition, MOFs can improve the lifetime and activity of immobilized catalyst species via site-isolation effects.
-In this project, we seek to incorporate well-defined transition metal catalyst species into MOF matrices in order to study the effects of reactive site confinement on small molecule activation processes and catalytic processes such as CO2 hydrogenation and C–H functionalization.
+MOFs have emerged as versatile platforms for the design of heterogeneous catalysts that retain many of the beneficial features (e.g. ligand tunability) of homogeneous systems.
+In addition, catalyst immobilization can improve lifetime and activity via site-isolation effects.
+In this project, we are incorporating well-defined organometallic species into MOFs to study the effects of reactive site confinement on small molecule activation processes and catalytic processes such as Lewis acid activation, hydrogenation, and C–H functionalization.
+We have pioneered the design of “pincerMOFs” assembled from linkers based on transition metal diphosphine pincer complexes.
+These materials show significant differences in catalytic activity and selectivity compared to homogeneous analogues and have a broad scope of potential applications in catalysis.

 New Redox Active Ligand Platforms